Kharijites: Under Mu'awiya

 The accession of Mu'awiya, the original enemy of the Kharijites, to the caliphate in August 661 provided the new impetus for Kharijite rebellion.
 Those Kharijites at Nahrawan who had been unwilling to fight Ali and had left the battlefield, rebelled against Mu'awiya.
 Under the leadership of Farwa ibn Nawfal al-Ashja'i of the Banu Murra, some 500 of them attacked Mu'awiya's camp at Nukhayla (a place outside Kufa) where he was taking the Kufans' oath of allegiance.
 In the ensuing battle, the Kharijites repelled the initial sortie by Mu'awiya's troops, but were eventually defeated and most of them killed.
-Seven more Kufan Kharijite uprisings, with rebel numbers in individual revolts varying between 20 and 400, were defeated by the governor Mughira ibn Shu'ba.
-The best known of these revolts was that of Mustawrid ibn Ullafa, who was recognized as caliph by the Kufan Kharijites in 663.
+Seven more Kufan Kharijite uprisings, with rebel numbers in individual revolts varying between 20 and 400, were defeated by the governor al-Mughira ibn Shu'ba.
+The best known of these revolts was that of al-Mustawrid ibn Ullafa, who was recognized as caliph by the Kufan Kharijites in 663.
 With about 300 followers, he left Kufa and moved to Behrasir.
 There, he confronted the deputy governor Simak ibn Ubayd al-Absi and invited him to denounce Uthman and Ali "who had made innovations in the religion and denied the holy book".
-Simak refused and Mustawrid, instead of engaging him directly, decided to exhaust and fragment Simak's forces by forcing them into pursuit.
-Moving onto Madhar near Basra, Mustawrid was overtaken by a 300-strong advance party of Simak's forces.
-Although Mustawrid was able to withstand this small force, he fled again toward Kufa when the main body of Simak's forces, under the command of Ma'qil ibn Qays, arrived.
-Eluding Ma'qil's advance guard of 600 men, Mustawrid led a surprise attack on Ma'qil's main force, destroying it.
+Simak refused and al-Mustawrid, instead of engaging him directly, decided to exhaust and fragment Simak's forces by forcing them into pursuit.
+Moving onto Madhar near Basra, al-Mustawrid was overtaken by a 300-strong advance party of Simak's forces.
+Although al-Mustawrid was able to withstand this small force, he fled again toward Kufa when the main body of Simak's forces, under the command of Ma'qil ibn Qays, arrived.
+Eluding Ma'qil's advance guard of 600 men, al-Mustawrid led a surprise attack on Ma'qil's main force, destroying it.
 The advance guard returned in the meantime and attacked the Kharijites from the rear.
 Nearly all of them were slain.